knownorigin/docs.knownorigin.io/docs/guide/what-is-an-edition.md

 ### What data is stored on IPFS

-[IPFS](https://ipfs.io/) _(unfortunately)_ stands for Inter Planetary File System, although not a great name in my opinion it is a permissionless, peer-to-peer distributed file system which has some unique properties.
+[IPFS](https://ipfs.io/) _(unfortunately)_ stands for Inter Planetary File System, although not a great name in my opinion it is a `permissionless`, `peer-to-peer` `distributed` file system which has some unique properties.

-It allows files to be uploaded and stored by a network of willing participants in a peer-two-peers network of nodes.
+The IPFS network enabled files to be uploaded and stored by a network of willing participants, in a network of peer-to-peer nodes.
 It also has other additional, very important, features such as content addressable data, also known as IPFS hashes or CIDs (Content Identifiers).
-This means that the data uploaded produces a unique fingerprint based on that data provided, enabling you to be able to prove the data stored on IPFS marries up the reference you keep against in on-chain.
+This means that the data uploaded produces a unique fingerprint based on the data itself, enabling you to prove the data stored on IPFS marries up ti the reference kept on-chain, along with ensure it cannot be changed for something else as the hash would also change.

-A sample blob of IPFS data may look like this:
+A sample `JSON` blob we store on IPFS can be seen below:

 ```json
 {